 You will Need:

-• Scrap cardboard – the thicker the better
+• Scrap cardboard – the thicker and stronger the better

-• Scissors – sharp scissors are best for cutting through a thick wad of yarn
+• Scissors – sharp scissors are a must for cutting and trimming

 Cut out a shape that resembles a rectangle with a slit running down the middle but not all the way, like in the image below.
 You can see I’ve made three different sizes.